 Pros: Basecamp offers a collaboration space, messaging platform for discussions, document storage, to-dos, and more.
 Team members can forward relevant emails straight to the tool.

-Cons: The interface may be a bit hard to get used to at first.
-There is no time tracking option, but you can integrate with Hubstaff to add this functionality.
+Cons: The interface may be a bit hard to get used to at first, and there is no time tracking option.
+The app also recently cut integrations with some time tracking and productivity platforms, which makes it more difficult to use with existing software.

 Pricing: $99 per month with no limitation on users and projects.